Identification of the Radio Equipment used on the NC-4

 The initial article in the May 2016 TCA magazine on the flight of the NC-4 contained this picture, fig.1, of the radio equipment that held the vacuum tubes that made the first trans-Atlantic crossing possible.
 This author felt compelled to identify the devices used.
 They are numbered 1-8 as can be seen in the half-tone photo taken on the NC-3.
 It is, however, not known when the photo was taken, before or after the flight as they made many last minute changes just before the actual flight.

-#1.
+Fig. 2.
 The devise that is numbered 1 is the SE 1441-A radio compass controller.
 When the radio was used as an amplifier (number 4) in conjunction with the compass system, it was necessary to employ this devise.
 The radio compass was used to determine the accuracy of the flight path with the US Navy ships below on the ocean surface.
 This was switched off when using the amplifier to communicate directly with those ships with the secondary tube transmitter or the primary wind driven spark gap transmitter.
-The pictures in figs. 2 and 3 are US Navy contemporary photos of the controller.
-The SE letters indicates it was a Navy design.
+The pictures in figs. 2 and interior of #3 are US Navy contemporary photos of the controller.
+The SE letters indicate it was a Navy design.
 It appears to have been made by the National Electrical Supply Co.

 #3.
 The devise that is numbered 3 is a bit of a mystery.
 No picture could be found but just a written description possibility but it appears to be a variable condenser probably used with the 6 stage amp (number 4).
 It looks to be Navy built.
 Another guess would be a gyroscope of some sort, possibly added at the last minute for some reason.